| Masterplan

 capital values there will ripple throughout Singapore, affecting suburban

 landlords from private developers to the Housing & Development Board.
+But the contagion may not stop there.

 Most of the banks' secured loans are backed by properties.
 Banks may demand